Prosecco and Petals

 It is recommended to order cake toppers two months before the wedding to ease any delivery delays and also enable you to have a small buffer if you are not happy with the finished product.

 Personalised cake toppers may take slightly longer, so it is always important to ask how long creation and delivery will take when ordering.

 A lot of cake makers will offer add-ons, such as; cake toppers.
 It is also worth asking if they have any spare models that you can hire.

 Whatever your decision, do not feel obliged to pick their creations.
 A good cake maker will not mind if you pick their design or opt to buy/make your own.

-Making your own cake topper can be a creative way to add your own touch to the cake and also to have something meaningful to keep after the day.
+Making your cake topper can be a creative way to add your personal touch to the cake and also to have something meaningful to keep after the day.
 The two easiest options are either; fondant icing or modelling clay (Fimo) models.

 The latter option also provides a souvenir to keep.
 Both are relatively forgiving methods and can be restarted very easily.
 The easiest way to make cake toppers are to follow visual guides and videos.
 These will give proportions and tips throughout the creative process.

 The Cake Tower tutorial gives a well-paced but very in-depth series of tutorials, which have a few different stages so the creative process can be spread out over a couple of evenings.
 The Delicious cake design tutorial gives a more simple overview of how to make a figure.